AICAN-Research/learn-pathology/README.md

 **Cache tiles in memory using memcached**

-In an educational setting, you might have several hundred student which will access the same few images at the same time during class.
+In an educational setting, you might have several hundred students which will access the same few images at the same time during class.
 Since reading images from the harddrive is one of the slowest operations, you can considerably improve performance by having the images in memory instead.